ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 ``osd mon report interval max``

-:Description: The maximum time in seconds for an Ceph OSD Daemon to report to
+:Description: The maximum time in seconds that a Ceph OSD Daemon can wait before
-              a Ceph Monitor before the Ceph Monitor considers the Ceph OSD Daemon ``down``.
+              it must report to a Ceph Monitor.

 :Type: 32-bit Integer
 :Default: ``120``